Thursday, February 28, 2019

 A Short And Sweet Refutation Of The Roman Catholic History Argument

 1.)
 Church history offers descriptions of what people have done in the past.
 Its purpose is not to prescribe what our beliefs ought to be.
-The only kind of tradition that has been reliably preserved for us is that recorded in the New Testament.
+The only kind of apostolic tradition that has been reliably preserved for us is that recorded in the New Testament.

 2.)
-Age does not prove truth.
-Does Buddhism and Hinduism contain more truth than Christianity just because they are older religions?
+Longevity does not prove truth.
+Do Buddhism and Hinduism contain more truth than Christianity just because they are older religions?
 The fact that an institution has been around for a long time does not make its claims more valid or truthful.
 It can still be questioned.
 Heresy is still heresy, even if it was introduced early in church history or believed by a majority of professing Christians.

 Monday, February 18, 2019